On the frequentist validity of Bayesian limits: Applications and examples

 is continuous.
 Assuming that the posterior is weakly consistent at $P_0$,

-so posterior predictive distributions are consistent point estimators in Prokhorov's weak topology.
+so posterior predictive distributions are consistent point estimators in Prohorov's weak topology.
 Replacing the maps $g$ by bounded, measurable maps $\scrX\to\RR$ and assuming posterior consistency in $\scrT_1$, one proves consistency of posterior predictive distributions in $\scrT_1$ in exactly the same way.
-Taking the supremum over measurable $g:\scrX\to[0,1]$ in (\ref{eq:pointestimators}) and assuming that the posterior is consistent in the total variational topology (which is the strong topology associated with $\scrT_1$, \cf\ (\ref{eq:strong})), posterior predictive distributions are consistent in total variation as frequentist point estimators. \closebox \end{example}
+Taking the supremum over measurable $g:\scrX\to[0,1]$ in (\ref{eq:pointestimators}) and assuming that the posterior is consistent in the total variational topology, posterior predictive distributions are consistent in total variation as frequentist point estimators. \closebox \end{example}

+The vast majority of non-parametric applications of Bayesian methods in the literature is based on the intimate relation that exists between testing and the Hellinger metric (see \cite{LeCam86}, section~16.4).
+Proofs concerning posterior consistency or posterior convergence at a rate rely on the existence of tests for small parameter subsets $B_n$ surrounding a point $\tht_0\in\Tht$, versus the complements $V_n$ of neighbourhoods of the point $\tht_0$.
+The building block in such constructions is the following application of the minimax theorem. \begin{proposition} \\ Consider a model $\scrP$ of single-observation distributions $P$ for \iid\ data.
+Let $B,V\subset\scrP$ be convex with $H(B,V)>0$.
+There exists a test sequence $(\phi_n)$ such that,